-- 1 Pre-Trial Counselling ~ Advice in Havant.
+- 1 Pre-Trial Counselling ~ Support in Havant.

-When you're going to court (whether as a Defendant, a Respondent, a Plaintiff or a Witness) and you want to work with a counsellor, here is some informed and helpful information about how being pre-trial effects counselling.
+When you're going to court (whether as a Defendant, a Respondent, a Plaintiff or a Witness) and you want to work with a knowledgeable counsellor, Dean Richardson offers informed and helpful information on pre-trial counselling.

 The Crown Prosecution Service (CPS) and various counselling professional membership bodies have produced information about entering counselling during this time; this section summarises important information for those seeking a counsellor whilst pre-trial.

-It's not a very complicated situation, but you must be aware of the guidelines so that you do not prejudice the trial, you do not harm your own situation and so that you are not disappointed when the counsellor is unable to offer the service you're looking for (at least before the case is tried in court).
+Counselling whilst Pre-Trial is a little different from standard counselling.
+It's not a very complicated situation, but you must be aware of guidelines so that your trial/case is not affected by the counselling.
+The trial must not be prejudiced, you do not cause harm to your situation and/or you are not disappointed when the counsellor is unable to offer the service you're looking for.

 Counselling may begin only after you have given your statement to the police, and/or before a video recorded interview is completed.
 It may not begin before.